SaaS Development: In-Depth Guide For Founders

 Web server: The right web server technology ensures availability, reliability, and high performance to SaaS applications.
 Nginx, Apache Tomcat, MS IIS, etc., are famous web servers.

 Cloud hosting: An application’s ability to scale, upgrade, uptime, security, disaster recovery, etc., depends on the cloud hosting provider.
-As an Advanced Consulting Partner of AWS, Simform always recommends building SaaS applications over AWS.
+As a Premier Consulting Partner of AWS, Simform always recommends building SaaS applications over AWS.
 Though other popular options are Azure, and Google Cloud Platform (GCP).

 Tech stack used by successful SaaS companies: